 When the CEO and CHRO are in sync and using data collected by HR, the impact of the workforce on business results becomes clearer and leadership is able to make better informed strategic decisions.

 The linkage from adoption to value is not direct.
 But it is concrete, statistically valid, and there are critical success factors that link from people analytics adoption through improved HR and business outcomes to substantial financial value.
-Wouldn’t you like to contribute what you think they are and see what others think too?

 Participate in this survey and help uncover the key practices for enabling success with people analytics.
 We value your input.
 Your participation will strengthen and validate the data collected, and your contribution will help ensure the survey will be the most reliable and useful report on People Analytics maturity, value and best practices.
 All participants get early access to the findings along with an invitation to a special webinar.